TerryLansdown/lists/books-to-get.md

 - Mickey7 by Edward Ashton
 - Shards of Earth & Eyes of the Void by Adrian Tchaikovsky
 - The Cruel Stars by John Birmingham
-- The Man Who Died Twice by Richard Osman
 - The Unbroken by C.L.
 Clark
 - Amongst Our Weapons
 - Under Lock & Skeleton Key